 Forgotten your towel?
 Don’t worry.
 Cool shaded tables and chairs with deck chairs are available.

 If scuba diving is not your thing, try ‘Sea Walkers’.
 This is diving but you are still attached to a hookah airline.
 No diving experience needed – cool!.

-Tasty local food and drink, including a stunning smorgasbord lunch are yours to enjoy after a stressful morning sun baking.
+Tasty local food and drink, including a stunning smorgasbord lunch, are yours to enjoy after a stressful morning sun baking.

-2- Mari Mari Village
+3- Mari Mari Village

-Enjoy the authentic culture of Mari Mari Village

-A Borneo nature tour with a difference.
+Enjoy the authentic culture of Mari Mari Village, which is a Borneo nature tour with a difference.

 Set in the Borneo tropical rainforest, 20 minutes on the outskirts of KK is the Mari Mari Cultural Village.

 Visiting the five different ethnic tribal houses in the museum is one of the best places to visit in Sabah to gain insights to a time gone by.